Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

 - The purpose of the rules is to protect vulnerable users, not to promote content
 - You have disabled Reddit Discovery and Achievements for your community, because it would be in bad taste

+**In Summary:**
+Communities on Reddit are usually designed to promote discussions between members or share content such as links, images, videos, etc.
+Safe Spaces are designed to protect their users rather than to promote or share content.

 - - -